sinistersnare/csgo-demo-parser/README.md

 If you want to use this library for commercial purposes, please contact me, and we can come up with a deal.

 The protobuf files in the `protobufs/` directory are from Valve Software.
+See `LICENSE.valve.md` for more information.

 ## TODO:

-- Move from Anyhow to Thiserror
+- Move from Anyhow to Thiserror?
 - no_std support.
-Probably Unlikely because Bitbuffer requires ownership sometimes.
+Probably unlikely because Bitbuffer requires ownership sometimes.
-- unprettified support
-- input/output arguments so file can be renamed
 - Releasing binaries on tag push.
 - output useful information lol...